yashbaviskar15/yashbaviskar15/README.md

 ### [cicd-pipeline](https://github.com/yashbaviskar15/cicd-pipeline)

-A production-style CI/CD pipeline built end to end: Docker containers, automated testing, and GitHub Actions CI feeding into a blue/green deployment on Amazon ECS Fargate via AWS CodePipeline and CodeDeploy.
-Infrastructure is fully defined in Terraform, with CloudWatch handling monitoring and rollback triggers.
+A production-style CI/CD pipeline built end to end: Docker containers package the app, automated tests run on every push, and GitHub Actions (a CI tool that runs your tests/builds automatically) feeds into a blue/green deployment (a way to release new versions with zero downtime by switching traffic between two environments) on Amazon ECS Fargate.
+AWS CodePipeline and CodeDeploy handle the release steps automatically, infrastructure is fully defined in Terraform (writes your cloud setup as code instead of clicking around in the AWS console), and CloudWatch (AWS's monitoring tool) watches the app and can trigger a rollback if something breaks.

 `Docker` `GitHub Actions` `Terraform` `Amazon ECR/ECS` `CodeDeploy` `CloudWatch`